sassansh/Places/README.md

 **Stretch Requirements**

+- [x] Allow users to be members of multiple groups and post different information to different groups
-- [ ] Allow user to save favorite places
+- [x] Allow user to save and view favorite places
 - [ ] Engaging dashboard with newly reviewed places, highest-rated places, and new members that have joined the group
-- [x] Allow users to be members of multiple groups and post different information to different groups

 ## Task Breakdown 📝